-- 1. Students must submit an application and \$30 fee. - Students must complete reading, writing, and math skills placement assessments. - Students must submit official high school, GED, or HSED transcript including a graduation or passing date. - 4.
+- 1. Students must submit an application and pay \$30 fee. - 2.
+Students must complete reading, writing, and math skills placement assessments. - 3.
+Students must submit official high school, GED, or HSED transcript including a graduation or passing date. - 4.
 Students must complete a Background Disclosure form and must request and pay for a background check.
 Applicants for all health science programs are subject to a review of their criminal backgrounds.
 Positive background checks may negatively impact your ability to pursue a health career at Gateway Technical College.
 Each case will be individually evaluated based on all available evidence provided to the college. - 5.
 Students must complete a functional ability form verifying they have read and understand the functional abilities for the program.

-- 1. Minimum 70 credits with an average of 2.0 or above. - 2.
-A minimum grade of 2.0 ("C") or above for these major courses. - For a complete list of Graduation Requirements check the Student Handbook.
+- 1. Minimum 64 credits with an average of 2.0 or above. - 2.
+A minimum grade of 2.0 ("C") or above for these major courses.
+For a complete list of Graduation Requirements, check the Student Handbook.

 - This program may require additional fee(s) for: Criminal background Check, Medical Document Manager, and/or Drug Testing. - 2.
-Prerequisite is only required if a satisfactory placement test score is not achieved. - This program has a second-tier admission process for 524 program courses called petitioning.
-Students are selected based on completion of academic eligibility requirements and district residency. - 4.
-Any general studies course may be taken prior to entry in the program, assuming prerequisites and corequisites have been satisfied (or waived with department approval). - 5.
+A satisfactory placement test score (or successful remediation) is required prior to enrollment.
+See an advisor for details. - 3.
+This program uses a petition process for clinical/practicum/ program courses.
+Students are selected based on completion of academic eligibility requirements and district residency status.
+See "What is Petitioning?" on the website for additional information. - 4.
 CPR certification must be obtained and maintained.
-See advisor for specific requirements. - The prerequisite for this course must have been completed with a minimum grade of a 'C' or better. - 7.
+See advisor for specific requirements. - 5.
 Transfer credits in Social Science may substitute for this course.
-See advisor for details. - 8.
-The grading system for the following courses will be pass/fail: 524-147 PTA Clinical Practice 1, PTA 824-148 Clinical Practice 2, and 524-151 PTA Clinical Practice 3.
+See advisor for details. - The grading system for the following courses will be pass/fail: 524-147 PTA Clinical Practice 1, 524-148 PTA Clinical Practice 2, and 524-151 PTA Clinical Practice 3. - 7.
+A credit for prior learning assessment is available for this course.
+For more information, please contact cfpl@dtc.edu.